 Fredrik Backman’s book, A Man Called Ove, is funny!
 But beyond amusing, Backman expresses emotions in ways that are unique, inventive, rare, raw and piercing.
 The depth of his savvy impresses me as I read, having tried so many times to express the utter misery I experienced when everything I put into Starboard at Midnight […]

-Stillness to wait for healing has made two sightings in Hopewell possible: First, sweet, unusual birds came to bathe in the small water pool here at Fern Hill Farm–just a few feet from my window.
-They resembled a cross between a Bluebird and a Robin.
-I couldn’t tell from Peterson’s guide what they were.
-So […]
+Stillness to wait for healing has revealed bird sightings in Hopewell: First, two sweet birds came to bathe in the small water pool here at Fern Hill Farm–just a few feet from my window.
+They resembled a cross between bluebirds and robins.
+Unable to identify them in Peterson’s guide, I called Princeton’s very own “Dr […]

 Coping with dementia is done one day at a time, rendering foresight impossible.
 Skeleton leaves return to earth.
 Hope abides in a future unseen.